divine13/androidAppWitsConf/README.md

 # Android App
-#### we will  be coding this app at the wits meet up on the 25th from 13:00 to 14:00 please come with your laptop because we will be coding together and helping each other at the same time.
+#### we will  be coding this app at the wits meet up on the 26th from 13:00 to 14:00 UG Seminar Building Wits  please come with your laptop because we will be coding together and helping each other at the same time.

 what this app is that it has a spinner aka dropdown menu, where you can select your favorite language and then it can show you the best IDE for your favorite language. we will learn a lot from this app from this app you will also be able to create your own android application